Erotemic/xdoctest/README.rst

    :align: left

 Xdoctest - Execute Doctests.
-A Python library for executing tests in your docstrings!
+A Python package for executing tests in documentation strings!

 What is a `doctest <https://en.wikipedia.org/wiki/Doctest>`__?
 It is example code you write in a docstring!